 |Wirral Bird Club|

-Wirral is the peninsula of land between the rivers Dee and Mersey in North West England.
-The area, particularly the Dee Estuary, is of International importance for Shelduck, Pintail, Oystercatcher, Knot, Dunlin, Black-tailed Godwit and Redshank, and it is of National importance for 13 more species, including Curlew, Ruff and Lapwing.
+Wirral is the peninsula lying between the rivers Dee and Mersey in North West England.
+The area, particularly the Dee Estuary, is of International importance for Shelduck, Pintail, Oystercatcher, Knot, Dunlin, Black-tailed Godwit and Redshank, and is of National importance for 13 more species, notably Curlew, Ruff and Lapwing.

 Jay at Wirral Country Park, Thurstaston Visitor Centre

 Wirral is blessed with a wide range of different landscapes, including woods, farmland, reed beds, salt marsh, extensive beaches and lowland heath.
 The varying habitats are used by many different species, making the region an excellent base for bird watching.

 Next Indoor meeting - "Islands of Ice, Fire and Wind" - Jeremy Bradshaw - Thursday 27th July 2017 (8.00 pm to 9.30 pm)

 Jeremy Bradshaw is Leader of the RSPB’s Wirral Local Group, and his illustrated presentation will be in two parts.

 The first part will be about the wonders of Iceland, both in its scenery and the bird life, and the second part will have a similar theme, but this time about the Shetlands.